Become a Volunteer

 Scout leaders can be positive role models for the members of the troop.
 In many cases a Scoutmaster who is willing to listen to scouts, encourage them, and take a sincere interest in them can make a profound difference in their lives.

-Roles: Scoutmasters, Assistant Scoutmasters, Merit Badge Counselors
+Roles: Scoutmasters, Assistant Scoutmasters and Merit Badge Counselors

 Venturing